-- 3.8 semester GPA as of the date of the end of the term (no "incompletes" as a quarter or semester grade) - 97% attendance rate per period with no unexcused absences for any period. - 7 classes no study halls - Service hours, for each of the three qualifying semesters, have been completed. - No Honesty Policy Violations during each of the three qualifying semesters
+- 3.8 semester GPA as of the date of the end of the term (no "incompletes" as a quarter or semester grade) - 97% attendance rate per period with no unexcused absences for any period.
+(No more than 3 absences for any period is 97%). - 7 classes no study halls - Service hours, for each of the three qualifying semesters, have been completed and turned in on time. - No Honesty Policy Violations during each of the qualifying semesters